-I love watching mustangs Reno, Jericho and Tahoe interact with each other, as I’m often surprised by their behaviour.
+I love watching mustangs Reno, Jericho and Tahoe interact with each other, and I’m often surprised by their behaviour.
 For example, one morning I looked out the window and saw the Reno and Tahoe engaged in what seemed to be a fierce fight.
 I ran outside, wondering how on earth was I going to break up a battle between two wild mustangs!

 As I got closer, I was relieved to see that they were actually only playing, though I’ve never seen geldings play so hard.
 They’re quite aggressive and use precise maneuvers to go after tendons, necks and other vulnerable areas.
 I’ve even seen Reno put Tahoe into a headlock-style hold by rearing up and putting one leg over Tahoe’s withers, then wrapping his other leg under Tahoe’s neck.
 Watching them brings to mind Roman gladiators training for the day they’ll have to fight in battle.
 It’s fascinating to realize that to these mustangs, they are training, preparing for the day they’d have to fight a stallion to win a band of mares.
 Fortunately, they somehow manage not to hurt each other, so I’ve learned to sit back and simply enjoy the spectacle.

 I’ve also had to make some adjustments in my training techniques due to the incredibly sensitive nature of the mustangs, one being how I use pressure and another being what kind of space I work them in.
 I had been making some progress with them in their big enclosure and was able to approach them consistently, so I thought I’d be able to advance even further with them in a smaller area.
 I imagined all the progress I would make – maybe even getting halters on for the first time – by using the pressure and release techniques that had always served me so well with domestic horses, even the really skittish, unhandled ones.
 How different could these boys be, right?
 Boy was I in for a surprise!